 The above exercises are great to do if you want to get started on building some core and lower body strength.
 Always remember to breathe when you’re doing exercises and take breaks as needed.
 As you build more strength, you can increase the frequency of these exercises and sets for an extra challenge.

-Next week we will be introducing a running plan to get you help you get started on your running program!
+Check out the next installment of this blog series, where we introduce a running plan to get you help you get started on your running program!

 If you’re interested in setting up an individualized exercise program, feel free to book an appointment online.
 These exercises are not intended to replace an existing personalized treatment plan, please speak with your Lifemark clinicians if you have any questions before attempting new exercises.